saintpeas/algo_dev_analysis/README.md

 - addSong: Adds a new song to the end by traversing to the last node.
 - removeSong: Removes a song by title, adjusting pointers and freeing memory.
 - displayPlaylist: Iterates through the list to print song details.
-- Destructor: Frees all nodes to prevent memory leaks.

 The main function demonstrates usage by adding sample songs, displaying the playlist, removing a song, and showing the updated list.
 The singly linked list is ideal for this application because songs are typically played sequentially, and insertions/deletions are straightforward without needing bidirectional navigation.